 Unknown.
-Within the species' existing range in Canada (i.e., Pelee Island). suitable habitat exists, but is fragmented and may be further degraded by urban and agricultural development activities and increased road traffic (COSEWIC 2012).
-Availability of hibernation habitat is currently limited, and nesting sites. which are naturally rare, have become more limited on Pelee Island, thus forcing the species to use less optimal sites (Willson and Cunnington 2015).
-Although little information on population trends is available, informal surveys conducted between 2000 and 2009 indicate that the population may have declined, and suggest that habitat may be degraded (COSEWIC 2012).
+Currently, suitable habitat exists within the species' existing range in Canada (i.e., Pelee Island), but is fragmented and may be further degraded by urban and agricultural development activities and increased road traffic (COSEWIC 2012).
+Succession of vegetation causes some suitable habitat features to disappear, such as open canopies, dry open to semi-open areas and edge habitat.
+Availability of hibernation habitat is currently limited and because of the species' high fidelity to hibernacula, maintaining access to quality hibernacula is of particular importance to survival and recovery of the species.
+Nesting sites, which are naturally rare, have become more limited on Pelee Island, forcing the species to use less optimal sites (Willson and Cunnington 2015).
 It may be possible to increase the amount of suitable habitat, and maintain sufficient habitat to support the species in Canada, through active management.
-The acquisition and active management of land by the Nature Conservancy of Canada (NCC) in 2009 and 2010 on Pelee Island has allowed for some natural habitat regeneration, as well as the establishment of new habitat features.
-Over time, the quality of these NCC-managed properties should continue to improve.
-In areas not currently utilized by the species, it is hoped that future emigration into these areas will occur (MacKinnon and Porchuk 2006), and monitoring of the habitats created by NCC for use by Blue Racers should be encouraged.
+The acquisition and active management of land by the Nature Conservancy of Canada (NCC) in

-10 Variation in population growth due to fluctuations in environment over time.
+11 Variation in population growth due to fluctuations in environment over time.

-11 Rescue effort refers to using individuals from stable Blue Racer populations in the United States to establish populations in areas within the species' former range in Canada, where the species no longer occurs.
+12 Rescue effort refers to using individuals from stable Blue Racer populations in the United States to establish populations in areas within the species' former range in Canada, where the species no longer occurs.